AdobeDocs/commerce-admin.en/help/getting-started/hipaa-ready-service.md

 | Export | <ul><li>An Admin user requests<li>An Admin user downloads an exported file<ul/> |
 | Scheduled imports/exports | <ul><li>An Admin user schedules export<li>An Admin user edits a scheduled export<li>An Admin user runs a scheduled export<li>An Admin user deletes a scheduled export<li>An Admin user schedules an import<li>An Admin user edits a scheduled import<li>An Admin user runs a scheduled import<li>An Admin user deletes a scheduled import<li>An Admin user executes a bulk delete of import/export operations<ul/> |

-### Display enhancements and improved filtering/sorting
+### Display enhancements and improved filtering and sorting

-To empower Admin users with more informative grids, there are several enhancements to the display of data and filtering and sorting capabilities:
+To empower Admin users with more informative grids, there are several enhancements to the display of data and to the filtering and sorting capabilities:

 #### Import history ([!UICONTROL System] > _[!UICONTROL Data Transfer]_ > [!UICONTROL Import History])